momowomo/momowomo/README.md

-### Heya there!
+## Heya there!
-I'm Nik, a junior developer with a lot to learn so I mostly come here to experiment with new things as I learn them.
+I'm a junior developer with a lot to learn so I mostly come here to experiment with new things as I learn them.
 Hoping to make this readme fancier as I go :3

 ### :open_file_folder: Projects
 The following are details of all the projects I'm working on: